irfansaf/TradingAgents/OPENAI_CONFIG.md

 - `OPENAI_QUICK_THINK_MODEL`: Model to use for quick thinking tasks (default: `gpt-4o-mini`)
 - `OPENAI_EMBEDDING_MODEL`: Model to use for embeddings (default: `text-embedding-ada-002`)

-### Important Note
+### Important Notes

-The `OPENAI_API_KEY` environment variable is the standard way that OpenAI clients look for API keys.
+1. **API Key**: The `OPENAI_API_KEY` environment variable is the standard way that OpenAI clients look for API keys.
 You must set this environment variable for the system to work.

-The configuration system will use this automatically, or you can override it by setting it in the configuration.
+2. **Automatic Embedding Provider Selection**: The system automatically detects your provider and uses the appropriate embedding service:
+   - **OpenAI/Azure**: Uses OpenAI's embedding API (e.g., `text-embedding-ada-002`)
+   - **Other providers** (DeepSeek, etc.): Automatically uses Hugging Face sentence-transformers (e.g., `all-MiniLM-L6-v2`)

+   This ensures backward compatibility - when you switch back to OpenAI, embeddings will automatically use OpenAI's service again.

 ## Setup